giorno420/UltrahardMinecraft/README.md

  - All zombie pigmen attack you in proximity
  - You get "hungry" after you wake up :/

-Message me on <a href="https://discord.com/users/587539085439008780">Discord</a> to use this on a video or something, or if you wanna hire me (Jaden-MAN please accept my offer)
+Message me on <a href="https://discord.com/users/587539085439008780">Discord</a> to use this on a video or something, or if you wanna hire me
 ## Issues
 Did you find an issue?
 Is your server completely fucked because of my plugin?
 Fear not, and follow the steps below!
 1. Scream and cry at your messed server.